foo-dogsquared/hugo-theme-arch-terminal/README.md

 `params.enableMathjax` with a `true` value.

 By default, the theme use MathJax v3.0.0 (as of 2019-09-10).
-If you want to use the previous major version for some reason, you can simply set `params.setMathjaxToV2` to `true`.

-If you want to configure MathJax, you can create a file in `layouts/partials/config/mathjax.html` in the root folder and write it there.
+If you want to configure MathJax, you can edit the script partial in `layouts/partials/scripts.html` in the root folder and write it there.

-Unlike most of the features that relies on the third-party libraries, this feature specifically links through a CDN for performance reasons (and easy web caching for other websites to use).
-If by any chance repulsed from this idea, you can use a local copy of MathJax by setting `params.useLocalMathjax` on.
-**Take note this only works when you have Hugo extended version installed and only works with MathJax v3.**
-Also, take extreme consideration and caution when enabling this since it'll cause a 2.5MiB increase of the bandwidth to be used by your site.